 5. ORIENTATION.
-Spring term.
-M W F 11.
+Fall or spring term.
+Fall term, time to be arranged.
+Spring term, M W F 12.
 Warren 160.
-Dr. ----
+Dr. .

 Emphasis on the analysis and reasoning involved in the solution of work problems which have been drawn mainly from College of Agriculture courses requiring the use of mathematics.